baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 #### Tuning
 Finally our models are tuned to decrease bias.
 Tuning was performed in the following manner:

-- Transform all input data from test, local validation using a threshold that captures ~ 16 features (!explain reasoning for this!)
+- Transform all input data from test, local validation using a threshold that captures ~ 16 features.
+The target features are ~ top 12 per previous data and discussions.
+It's critical for the model that we not drop below ~ 10 - 12 features but there is little penalty for going slightly beyond ~ 10 - 12 features.
+To this end a threshold was chosen that consistently resulted in ~ 16 features.
+While not entirlely "optimal" this approach is entirely robust.
+Yes I put quotes around optimal.
 - Tune each model using sklearn randomized search CV where the CV object is StratifiedShuffleSplit.
 - XGBoost Parameter Distributions for Sampling and tuning parameters: